peace195/peace195.github.io/_posts/2017-06-30-spatial-pyramid-pooling.md

 title: Upside and downside of spatial pyramid pooling
 ---

-Spatial Pyramid Pooling[1] (SPP) is a great idea that do not need resize image before feeding to the neural network.
+Spatial Pyramid Pooling(SPP) [1] is a great idea that do not need resize image before feeding to the neural network.
 In other words, it uses multi-level pooling to adapts multiple image's size and keep the original features of them.
 SPP is inspired from: